balmar/aws-solutions-architect-docs/S3 Object Lock.md

 #### Compliance mode
 Protected [[S3 Object]] cannot be overwritten or deleted by any user, including the [[Root Account]].
 The retention of an object locked in *Compliance mode* can't be changed.

-Basically the *Compliance mode* ensures the [[S3 Object]] remains unchanged until the of the retention period.
+Basically the *Compliance mode* ensures the [[S3 Object]] remains unchanged until the end of the retention period.
 ### Retention period
 Protects an [[S3 Object]] for a fixed amount of time. [[AWS]] stores a timestamp inside of the object version's metadata which indicates the end of the retention period.